amirap/Machine-Learning/README.md

 <!-- 02 ML_LinearRegression_TheFunction -->
 ## 02 ML_LinearRegression_TheFunction
 This code is for Linear Regression function.
-[Scikit-learn](https://scikit-learn.org/stable/) has ready-to-use Linear Regression models.
+[Scikit-learn](https://scikit-learn.org/stable/) has ready-to-use Linear Regression modules and functions.
 But in this code, I have written the Linear Regression function from scratch using Pyhton libraries such as NumPy, Pandas, and Matplotlib.

 You can access the code [here](https://github.com/amirap/Machine-Learning/blob/master/02%20ML_LinearRegression_TheFunction.ipynb)